Lisx5JP/aloe-records/content/blog/a-small-matter-to-tell.md

 Shit happened in year 2022, quite a lot, Beijing in particular.
 Each morning you and I wake up petrified, bumped into some fucked-up incident through social media, insulted by another sealed matter that is unable-to-view.
 Incomprehensible at first, we erupted into fury, ended up with complaint.
 Among all matters, what’s closely related to this article is the current situation of Chinese musicians, with fewer gigs than in previous years and patches and patches of cancelled touring around the country.
 Music venues are facing closure or switching their operations to find alternative ways to stay afloat.

 I ask myself, where will I and my friends be able to perform next?
 If none, what can I do instead?
 I started making recording works, solo projects and collaborations.
-During the period, probably one April morning, somewhere between those walls as I was locked at home, I thought, well, then why not start a new label from scratch!
+During the period, probably one April morning somewhere between those walls as I was locked at home, I thought, well, then why not start a new label from scratch!
 It is something I been thinking for long but never really made up the mind.
 Because it would mean cutting a part of my life to it, consuming a lot of time, money, making contact with people, like getting samples from manufacturers and all sorts of chores; More crucially it is about why it exists and what to do with it in long term… But out of practical urgency, It’s time.

 With help from my friend Li Yakun as graphic designer, Bian Xingchi built the website and Zhang Cai with translations… slowly preparing one after another, adjusting little by little, a daily habit it has become, there’s one small announcement I would like to make.